Patience and Perseverance

 Perseverance in Faith

-Likewise, Philippians 3:14, NIV- “I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”
+Likewise, Philippians 3:14- “I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”

 We “press on”, we actively strive towards our goal of living like Jesus as best we can.
 We need focus, dedication, energy, practice, and commitment.
-This takes perseverance.
+All this takes perseverance.

 Patience and Perseverance- one brown and one white vase on white tray- 2 sprigs of dried flowers in white vase